JAR33/hcaptcha-fastly-compute/README.md

 To use it, simply add the hCaptcha JS to your page and make sure requests to protected endpoints do the following:

 - match a path you have defined in the **protected_paths** config
-- send the `X-hCaptcha-Response` token, i.e. the hCaptcha response returned by the `hcaptcha.execute()` success callback.
+- send a `X-hCaptcha-Response` header with the hCaptcha token, i.e. the response returned by `hcaptcha.execute()` success callback.

 When a protected path is requested, this code will check for the token in the client request.